Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 • $400,000 for more than five years.

-To apply for the Elective Option, claimants must submit a valid administrative claim to the Department of the Navy, with the injury diagnosed or treated before August 10, 2022.
+To have qualified, claimants had to submit a valid administrative claim to the Department of the Navy, with the injury diagnosed or treated before August 10, 2022.

 Camp Lejeune Water Contamination Lawsuits Filed In MDL

-The U.S. government’s settlement offers ranging from $100,000 to $500,000 for victims of Camp Lejeune’s toxic water exposure has been seen by many as insufficient, with many claiming they fail to adequately compensate for certain cancers and injuries linked to the water contamination.
+The U.S. government’s settlement offers ranging from $100,000 to $500,000 for victims of Camp Lejeune’s toxic water exposure were seen by many as insufficient, with many having claimed they fail to adequately compensate for certain cancers and injuries linked to the water contamination.

-In response, affected individuals are leveraging the Camp Lejeune Justice Act of 2022 to pursue lawsuits against the government in the U.S. District Court for the Eastern District of North Carolina.
-These cases are managed by Judges Richard E. Myers II, Terrence W. Boyle, Louise W. Flanagan, and James C. Dever III, who are coordinating the litigation.
+In response, affected individuals leveraged the Camp Lejeune Justice Act of 2022 to file lawsuits against the government in the U.S. District Court for the Eastern District of North Carolina.
+These cases were managed by Judges Richard E. Myers II, Terrence W. Boyle, Louise W. Flanagan, and James C. Dever III.

 Camp Lejeune Water Contamination Trials

-With more than 1,500 Camp Lejeune lawsuits already filed in the U.S. District Court for the Eastern District of North Carolina, and more expected before the August 2024 deadline, the court has devised two tracks for bellwether trials that may help to promote an early resolution for common illnesses.
+More than 1,500 Camp Lejeune lawsuits were filed in the U.S. District Court for the Eastern District of North Carolina by the August 2024 deadline, and the court devised two tracks of bellwether trials to help promote an early resolution for common illnesses.

 Track 1: In September 2023, one hundred cases involving bladder cancer, kidney cancer, leukemia, Parkinson’s disease, and non-Hodgkin’s lymphoma were chosen for initial discovery.
 These cases are expected to go to trial in late 2024.